Skip to main content

 VMOs only permitted to perform duties and tasks, including operations, which are within their qualifications and approved appointment credentials.

-• Must inform South Yarra Day Surgery if they have been involved in a critical incident or there have been major complications from surgery resulting in the need for intervention by other specialist in another hospital or if any conditions are imposed on their AHPRA Registration
+Must inform SYDS if they have been involved in a critical incident or there have been major complications from surgery resulting in the need for intervention by other specialist in another hospital or if any conditions are imposed on their AHPRA Registration

 NEW APPOINTMENTS

-• Original or certified copy of Specialist Qualification
+• Original or certified copy of specialist qualifications and a certified translation if not in English.

-• Evidence of current compliance with all maintenance of professional standard requirements as determined by the specialist college
+• Evidence of current compliance with all maintenance of professional standard requirements as determined by speciality colleges

 This information will be provided to the The Medical Advisory Committee who will consider the following: